capensisma/Herald/README.md

     this.properties.post.title + "\"";
   },
   media: {
-    name: 'onsite', //Metoer app medium
+    name: 'onsite', //Meteor app medium
-    default: true //If the user has not notificaiton settings send by default (currently required) }
+    default: true //If the user has no notification preference send by default (currently required) }
 });